pmahnke/mahnke-cocktails/recipe/sailors_punch.md

 - Method: Build in Punch Bowl
 - Pour: Add all ingredients directly to the punch bowl
 - Glassware: Punch Cups
-- Garnish: Slices of apple, lemon, and lime.
+- Garnish: Apple slices, a lemon wheel, and a lime wheel.
 - Special Prep:
   1. To make the spiced syrup, combine water, cinnamon sticks, cloves, and allspice.
   1. Bring to a boil, then let rest until cool.